 RAN will be administered to students in 1st and 2nd grade who show risk factors for Dyslexia in the areas of phonemic awareness, phonological awareness and letter sound recognition on i-Ready.

-If you have questions about the Early Literacy Screener please send them to ELS@wvsd208.org
+If you have questions about the Early Literacy Screener please use the form on this page to contact the staff.

 Dyslexia* is a specific learning disorder that is neurological in origin and that is characterized by unexpected difficulties with accurate or fluent word recognition and by poor spelling and decoding abilities that are not consistent with the person’s intelligence, motivation, and sensory capabilities.
 These difficulties typically result from a deficit in the phonological components of language that is often unexpected in relation to other cognitive abilities.
 Secondary consequences may include problems in reading comprehension and reduced reading experience that can impede growth of vocabulary and background knowledge.